High stability 10GHz LNB.

 It can not be used as a regular LNB, it must be connected to the PARI-O indoor unit to operate so if you have similar LNBs make sure you don't mix this one with the others.

 LNBs during the rebuild process.
 The Spectrum analyzer shows the 740MHz IF signal from the LNB.
 The 10GHz signal comes from the top signal generator set at 10.489GHz.
 This signal is feed to a 10Ghz antenna that sits in the upside-down connector to the left.
-It then enter the wave-guide of the LNB on the table.
+It then enters the wave-guide of the LNB on the table.
 Every rebuilt LNB has been tested in this setup.

 The indoor unit and the LNB comes calibrates, tested and ready to be used.
 The included 12 power supply has a Euro plug but it can operate from 110V so just add a suitable adapter-plug if you live outside Europe.

-The calibration trimmer on the front adjusts the frequency on the internal 10mHz OCXO.
+The calibration trimmer on the front adjusts the frequency on the internal 10MHz OCXO.

 It should not be adjusted without suitable instruments that can measure the 10MHz output to a high degree while it is being adjusted.